Terence Irwin

 Terence Henry Irwin FBA (/ˈɜrwɪn/; born 21 April 1947), usually cited as T. H. Irwin, is a scholar and philosopher specializing in ancient Greek philosophy and the history of ethics (i.e., the history of Western moral philosophy in ancient, medieval, and modern times).
-He was the Professor of the History of Philosophy at the University of Oxford, and Fellow of Keble College, Oxford, from 2007 until 2017.
+He spent most of his career at Cornell University before becoming the Professor of the History of Philosophy at the University of Oxford, and Fellow of Keble College, Oxford from 2007 until 2017.

 Education and career

 Irwin was an undergraduate at Magdalen College, Oxford, where he graduated with a BA (first-class honours) in Literae Humaniores (Classics, Philosophy and Ancient History) in 1969.
-He then studied at Princeton University with Gregory Vlastos, and graduated with a PhD in Philosophy in 1973.
-He was Assistant Professor of Philosophy at Harvard University (1972–1975) and then, from 1975 until 2007, he was at Cornell University, where he served as Susan Linn Sage Professor of Philosophy and Humane Letters (from 1995), Professor of Classics (from 1992), and Professor of Philosophy (from 1982).
+He then studied at Princeton University with Gregory Vlastos, and graduated with a PhD in philosophy in 1973.
+He was assistant professor of philosophy at Harvard University (1972–1975) and then, from 1975 until 2007, he was at Cornell University, where he served as Susan Linn Sage Professor of Philosophy and Humane Letters (from 1995), Professor of Classics (from 1992), and Professor of Philosophy (from 1982).
 He moved to Oxford in 2007, and retired in 2017.

 Irwin is a Fellow of both the American Academy of Arts and Sciences and the British Academy.
-He is married to Gail Fine, professor of philosophy at Cornell University and visiting professor of ancient philosophy at Oxford.
+He is married to Gail Fine, who was also a professor of philosophy at Cornell University and visiting professor of ancient philosophy at Oxford.